-In an era when women are conquering heights and breaking boundaries of gender in every field ranging from literature, politics, medicine, and anything under the sky, it increases our curiosity to know those brave women of past who have paved a stepping stone for us to walk on.
-It must have been difficult for them to break certain stereotypes and think beyond social constraints.
-But these women did something out of the box, by questioning the flaws of a highly patriarchal society and it’s masculine perception.
-And they become a part of famous women travelers of history that indeed helped for the true evolution of women.
+This is the era where women are conquering heights and breaking boundaries of gender inequalities.
+They managed to prove their worth in every field ranging from literature, politics, medicine and everything under the sky that increased our curiosity to know that these brave women of past have paved a stepping stone for us to walk on.
+It must have been difficult for them to break certain stereotypes and think beyond all social constraints.
+But these women did something out of the box by questioning the flaws of a highly patriarchal society and it’s masculine perception.
+And they became a part of the famous women travelers of history that indeed helped for the true evolution of women.

 Let’s find out those women who explored the world, at times when traveling was a taboo for a particular gender.

-The top women travellers to name a few are ;
+The top women travelers to name a few are ;

 1.Lady Hester Stanhope (1776-1839)